movhdi/100daysOfCodingChallenge/README.md

 |29  | License plate validation                | :heavy_check_mark: |
 |30  | Extracting URL parts  | :heavy_check_mark: |
 |31  | Transforming dates in string  | :heavy_check_mark: |

+Today is 15-09-2023.
+So the last chapter took nearly a month.
+Tomorrow morning I am going to Istanbul.
+A couple of weeks ago I was on another trip to another country.That is why my contributions figure has more blank squares than the months before.
+Anyway, chapter 3 is now done.
+I am going for another adventure in chapter 4 which is about "Streams and Filesystems".